brandonsturgeon/cfc_logs/README.md

 # cfc_logs
-Analyze and extract neat data from ulx logs
+Extract and analyze neat data from ulx logs